LeeroyLabs/sailcms-documentation/breeze/odm.md

 This method is there for you to filter out possible bad user input.
 Even if the database is not SQL, Document Injection is a very real thing.
 To prevent this, use `safe` on the data your want to store, it will make sure it's safe to be used in a database call.
-This method is recursive, that means, all of the input will be sanitized.
+This method is recursive, that means, all the input will be sanitized.

 __NOTE__: This is to process values, not entire mongodb object/insert/update/delete calls.